Corruption in Bosnia and Herzegovina

+Corruption in Bosnia and Herzegovina describes the prevention and occurrence of corruption in Bosnia and Herzegovina.
 A general public survey on corruption from Transparency International shows that citizens perceive Bosnia and Herzegovina's political structures to be deeply affected by corruption.
 Two-thirds of citizens believe that the government's efforts to combat corruption are ineffective.

-On Transparency International's 2021 Corruption Perceptions Index, Bosnia and Herzegovina scored 35 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Bosnia and Herzegovina ranked 110th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison, the best score was 88 (ranked 1), and the worst score was 11 (ranked 180).
+On Transparency International's 2024 Corruption Perceptions Index, Bosnia and Herzegovina scored 33 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Bosnia and Herzegovina ranked 114th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Eastern European and Central Asian countries was 53, the average score was 35 and the worst score was 17.
+Bosnia and Herzegovina was listed as a "Significant Decliner" in its region for its drop of six points since 2016.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

 Dynamics

 Corruption levels are considered high in Bosnia and Herzegovina and have created stumbling blocks in its bid for future EU membership, according to the EU's Progress Report in 2013.
 The country's complex legal and regulatory frameworks create opportunities for corruption.
 Facilitation payments are seen as pervasive throughout the Bosnian business climate.